Build Your Own Edge Microvisor Toolkit#

 Example 2: Adding a new RPM package#

 for the package.
-There are a few steps involved in creating
+There are a few steps involved in creating a new package for Edge Microvisor Toolkit.

 Prerequisites

-Make sure you have the required build tools for rpm
+Make sure you have the required build tools for rpm.

 On Fedora, you can simply install the required packages with: